BaisycCoin/bsycInstall/Staking_for_Windows.md

 ## Windows Wallet Staking Guide
 * This section is designed to help you setup your Windows wallet for staking BSYC

-Install the latest released BSYCUM Windows Wallet
-Both 32bit and 64bit variants are available
+Install the latest released BaisycCoin Windows Wallet Both 32bit and 64bit variants are available

 [Wallet Releases](https://github.com/bsycum-network/bsyc/releases)